Small businesses have limited marketing budgets and are unable to spend thousands on SEO.

 Referencing credible sources is important when you want to justify the facts presented in your content.

-Your site will build authority by referencing to credible and trustworthy resources.
+Your site will build authority by referencing credible and trustworthy resources.
 When search engines crawl and identify those external links, it will identify your site’s relevance with those sources.

 The number of outbound links that you add to your content depends on the length of your content.
 But, having 4-6 external links will be nice.